brucefan1983/GPUMD/doc/gpumd/input_parameters/mc.rst

 Example 3
 ---------

-Here is an example for using the :term:`VCSGC` :term:`MC` ensemble:
+Here is an example for sampling in the :term:`VCSGC` ensemble:

   ensemble nvt_lan 300 300 100
   # other keywords for the run